celery/kombu/docs/userguide/connections.rst

 URLs
 ====

-Connection parameters can be provided as an URL in the format:
+Connection parameters can be provided as a URL in the format:

 .. code-block:: text